 Now, it’s important to know that breast reduction surgery will only be covered by insurance if it is deemed “medically necessary,” so if you are looking to get your procedure covered be aware that there may or may not be some hoops to jump through.

 I have a few friends that were able to get their surgery covered by just getting a doctor to recommend the procedure.
 I, on the other hand, had to provide proof that my procedure was medically necessary.
 I had to have a demonstrated medical history of headaches, kyphosis, and that treatment such as massage therapy and OTC medications had not improved my condition.
-I’m planning to write up a post talking about how I was able to get my procedure covered and what proof was necessary to do it, so if you’re interested in reading that be sure to subscribe so you get notified!
+I’m planning to write up a post talking about how I was able to get my procedure covered and what proof was necessary to do it, so if you’re interested in reading that be sure to subscribe so you get notified! (**update, you can find the post on how to get your breast reduction covered by insurance here.)

 I have also had a few friends that got the procedure for cosmetic purposes (meaning it wasn’t covered by insurance or deemed “medically necessary”) that have been really happy with their investment.
 I know that all doctors price things differently, but for reference, my doctor in the state of Utah told me that at this time, my procedure would have cost about 6,500 to cover the full price if I had paid out of pocket.
 Of course, don’t hold me to that number because every situation is different for each person and procedure, but I hope that gives you a good idea of what it would have cost for me.
 Ultimately, I had so many of the symptoms above (aka ALL OF THEM) that it would have definitely been worth paying out of pocket for.